-During the boat ride, I was given flippers, a mask, and a snorkel.
-Alternatively, you can bring your own gear.
+During the boat ride, staff gave me snorkel gear consisting of a mask, fins, and a snorkel.
+Alternatively, you can bring your own equipment.
 The crew gave snorkeling tips and instructions to those relatively new to snorkeling or feeling a bit nervous.

 Snorkeling With Spinner Dolphins

 During my snorkel, pods of spinner dolphins joined us in Kealakekua Bay.
 I couldn’t contain my excitement, as this is what I came to see.
-As instructed, we kept our distance from the dolphins and allowed them to play in the emerald green waters.
+As instructed, we kept our distance from the dolphins and allowed them to play in their natural habitat.

 Ride Back To the Harbor

-Arriving back at the harbor, I was thrilled to complete this anticipated excursion finally, and one I intend to do again.
-The unforgettable snorkel adventure to Kealakekua Bay is a must for anyone visiting Kona, Hawaii.
+Arriving back at the harbor, I was thrilled to complete this anticipated excursion, which I intend to do again.
+Kealakekua Bay tours are a must for anyone visiting Kona, Hawaii.
 Maybe next time, I’ll go kayaking to Kealakekua Bay.

 Happy travels ~ Karen